 … or Resolutions

-In other words we ideally would like to know the resolving capabilities of our hardware (a camera, a telescope, a microscope, the eye) with object detail (lines, points, sines) separated by various distances so that in the future we could easily estimate its resolving power in various situations.
+In other words we ideally would like to know the resolving capability of our hardware (a camera, a telescope, a microscope, the eye) with object detail (lines, points, sines) separated by various distances so that in the future we could easily estimate its resolving power in various situations.

 Therefore we measure the contrast in the captured image with increasingly small detail at increasingly close spacing, recording it in a plot so that when the time comes we will know whether it is suitable for a given application.
 For our monochrome, noiseless, diffraction limited system capturing the sinusoidal target this is what we would get (click on it to view it properly):